nzrickynz/fuzzy-computing-machine/README.md

-# BrainRepo
+# Stashio

-Your digital brain for capturing thoughts, ideas, and tasks instantly.
+Your personal code stash for capturing and organizing code snippets, ideas, and tasks.

 ## About

-BrainRepo helps you capture and organize your thoughts efficiently, ensuring no brilliant idea ever gets lost.
+Stashio helps you capture and organize your code snippets efficiently, with support for hashtags and project organization.

+## Tech Stack

+- Next.js 14 (App Router)
+- Supabase (Auth & Database)
+- Prisma (ORM)
+- TypeScript
+- Tailwind CSS

 ## Development Setup